anderssonk/anderssonk/README.md

 **I'm a full-stack (front-end focused)  engineer and web designer.**

-I'm pursuing my M.Sc.
+Pursuing my M.Sc.
 "Interactive Media Technology" in Computer Science at KTH Royal Institute of Technology.
 My curiosity and thirst for knowledge are quenched by working as a junior software engineer on the side.

 Technologies I work with mostly atm include e.g. _JavaScript, TypeScript, ReactJS_ and _NodeJS_.